-When you become a member of our plan, you must first choose a plan provider to be your PCP.
-Your PCP is your partner in health, providing or coordinating your care.
+This plan uses specific providers only.
+Not all PCPs, specialists, and facilities are available to you in the service area for this plan.
+When you become a member of our plan, you must choose a network provider from the Wellcare No Premium Select (HMO) network to be your PCP.
+In addition, you are limited to specialists and facilities that have agreed to participate in the Wellcare No Premium Select (HMO) plan.
+Because choosing this plan will require you to use only these specific providers for your care, it is important that you closely review the list of providers to make sure that it includes the providers you routinely use.
+This list is available on the plan website www.wellcare.com/allwellar.
 Your PCP is a health care professional who meets state requirements and is trained to give you basic medical care.
 These include doctors specializing in family practice, general practice, internal medicine, and geriatrics.
 A nurse practitioner (NP), a State licensed registered nurse with special training, providing a basic level of health care, or a Physician Assistant (PA), credentialed as a PCP, providing services within a primary care setting can also act as your PCP.